osmcode/osmium-tool/man/osmium-fileinfo.md

     the file (history files and change files can have that).
 See the **osmium-sort**(1) man page for details of the expected ordering.

+This commands reads its input file only once, ie. it can read from STDIN.

 # OPTIONS